albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 :ref:`multiexport-flight-plan` is used.
 The dialog allows to cancel an export or change the file name or path.

-Pressing cancel in this dialog does not stop the export process.
+Pressing cancel in this dialog does not stop the export process for further formats.

 Do not show file dialog.
 Backup existing files in case of conflict
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''